altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Before them was a man in the uniform of general similar to what Weingartner was wearing.

 "I, I am the chief of staff...
 I sincerely hope you will treat us properly as prisoners of war.
-Torture and unnecessary killing goes against the 8th rule of engagement..."
+Torture and unnecessary killing goes against the 8th rule of engagement..."<br/>

-"Take care of this, Regis!"
+"Take care of this, Regis!"<br/>

 The brutish Altina was not good with these sort of things.

 Regis was panting hard as he walked towards them.

-"Hah... hah... hah... hah..."
+"Hah... hah... hah... hah..."<br/>

-"..."
+"..."<br/>

 "Hah... hah...
-We won't kill you."
+We won't kill you."<br/>

-"Thank, thank you."
+"Thank, thank you."<br/>

 Or rather, Regis was the one who was on the verge of death.

 Altina giggled:

 "Is that enough?
-You won't recite stuff?"
+You won't recite stuff?"<br/>

 "Hah... hah...
-I... will die..."
+I... will die..."<br/>

-"Don't just read books, exercise more."
+"Don't just read books, exercise more."<br/>

 "...
-I will consider that."
+I will consider that."<br/>

 It was really hard to follow this princess.